Alan Guth

-Alan Harvey Guth (/guːθ/; born February 27, 1947) is an American theoretical physicist and cosmologist.
+Alan Harvey Guth (/guːθ/; born February 27, 1947) is an American theoretical physicist and cosmologist who is the Victor Weisskopf Professor of Physics at the Massachusetts Institute of Technology.
 Along with Alexei Starobinsky and Andrei Linde, he won the 2014 Kavli Prize "for pioneering the theory of cosmic inflation."
 Guth's research focuses on elementary particle theory and how particle theory is applicable to the early universe.
-He is Victor Weisskopf Professor of Physics at the Massachusetts Institute of Technology.

 He graduated from MIT in 1968 in physics and stayed to receive a master's and a doctorate, also in physics.

 As a junior particle physicist, Guth developed the idea of cosmic inflation in 1979 at Cornell and gave his first seminar on the subject in January 1980.
-Moving on to the SLAC Theory Group at Stanford University Guth formally proposed the idea of cosmic inflation in 1981, the idea that the nascent universe passed through a phase of exponential expansion that was driven by a positive vacuum energy density (negative vacuum pressure).
+Moving on to the SLAC Theory Group at Stanford University, Guth formally proposed the idea of cosmic inflation in 1981, the idea that the nascent universe passed through a phase of exponential expansion that was driven by a positive vacuum energy density (negative vacuum pressure).
 The results of the WMAP mission in 2006 made the case for cosmic inflation very compelling.

 Early life and education

 Guth was born to a Jewish family in New Brunswick, New Jersey in 1947 and grew up across the Raritan River in Highland Park, where he attended the local public schools.
 After his junior year at Highland Park High School, he left school and enrolled in a five-year program at the Massachusetts Institute of Technology where he could get his bachelor's and master's after two more years.
 Guth obtained a bachelor's and master's degree in 1969 and a doctorate in 1972.
 In 1971, he married Susan Tisch, his high school sweetheart.
 They have two children: Lawrence (born 1977) and Jennifer (born 1983).

 Guth was at Princeton 1971 to 1974, Columbia 1974 to 1977, Cornell 1977 to 1979, and the Stanford Linear Accelerator Center (SLAC) 1979 to 1980.
 Like many other young physicists of the baby boom era, he had a hard time finding a permanent job, because there were far fewer assistant professorships than there were young scientists seeking such jobs, a phenomenon that has been referred to as the "generation of lost scholars."

 At the start of his career, Guth studied particle physics, not physical cosmology.
 Guth's earliest work at Princeton was in the study of quarks, the elementary particles that make up protons and neutrons.
-At Columbia, Guth studied grand unification theories (GUTs), focusing on the phase transitions generated by spontaneous symmetry breaking.
+At Columbia, Guth studied grand unification theories (GUTs), focusing on the cosmological phase transitions generated by spontaneous symmetry breaking.
 Most GUTs predict the generation of magnetic monopoles during spontaneous symmetry breaking, but none had ever been detected—the monopole problem.